Sand conditioning in metal casting using plate heat exchangers

 Pressure on customer pricing is forcing metal casters to work hard on reducing their costs and look critically at casting quality and scrap rates.
 The Occupational Safety and Health Administration has introduced a new lower exposure limit to protect workers from respirable crystalline silica.
 Metal casters are also dealing with adoption of new technologies such as additive manufacturing.

 Foundries are looking for ways to address some of the challenges and ensure that they remain competitive in the changing business environment.
-To help solve some of the challenges faced in the core mold foundry process, Solex Thermal Science introduced innovative indirect plate heat exchanger technology for sand conditioning.

-Challenges in Metalcasting
+Challenges in metal casting

 Consistent temperature control of sand in the core mold process is a challenge.
 The problem is magnified when disruptions occur in the foundry process that results in the cooling or over heating of sand.
 Accurate temperature control is vital to binder mixing and efficiency.
 Not having this control can result in productivity loss, core mold scrap and casting scrap and rework.